zserge/expr/README.md

 * isnan, isinf, fmodf, powf - math operations
 * strlen, strncmp, strncpy, strtof - tokenizing and parsing

+## Running tests

+To run all the tests and benchmarks do `make test`.
+This will be using your default compiler and will do no code coverage.

+To see the code coverage you may either do `make llvm-cov` or `make gcov` depending on whether you use GCC or LLVM/Clang.

+Since people may have different compiler versions, one may specify a version explicitly, e.g. `make llvm-cov LLVM_VER=-3.8` or `make gcov GCC_VER=-5`.

 ## License

 Code is distributed under MIT license, feel free to use it in your proprietary